Lamotrigine: 7 things you should know

 - Lamotrigine belongs to the class of medicines known as triazine anticonvulsants.

 - May be used in combination with other anticonvulsants for the treatment of partial-onset seizures, primary generalized tonic-clonic seizures, and generalized seizures associated with Lennox-Gastaut syndrome.
-May be used as the sole therapy for treatment of partial onset seizures.
+May be used as the sole treatment for partial-onset seizures.

 - May be used as maintenance treatment and to stabilize mood and delay the occurrence of depression, mania, hypomania, or mixed episodes of bipolar I disorder.